GitCoder052023/Build-with-Gemini/README.md

 - Kiara VIVA (V): Voice + Vision Model(VID)
 - Kiara VITA (V): Text + Vision Model(VID)

-And each model has specific role and purpose, wich allows user to use our different models in one chatbot.
-And increase the versatility of chatbot and makes it easy to use for users.
+Each model is meticulously crafted to fulfill specific roles, enhancing the chatbot's versatility and user-friendliness.
+This integration enables users to seamlessly leverage various functionalities within a unified chatbot environment.

 How it Works: